mattermost/mattermost/tests/test-link-preview.md

 Post location variation:

-1. Post as message in center channel with RHS closed (preview of first link should render under message)
+1. Post message in center channel with RHS closed (Expected: preview of first link renders under message)
-2. Post as message in center channel with RHS open (preview of first link should render under message)
+2. Post message in center channel with RHS open (Expected: preview of first link renders under message)
-3. Post as comment in RHS (link preview should not render)
+3. Post comment in RHS (Expected: link preview does not render)
-4. View comment in center channel with RHS closed (preview of first link should render under message)
+4. View comment in center channel with RHS closed (Expected: preview of first link renders under message)
-5. View comment in center channel with RHS open (preview of first link should render under message)
+5. View comment in center channel with RHS open (Expected: preview of first link renders under message)
-6. Search for post in RHS with link
+6. Search for post in RHS with link (Expected: no previews render in search results)

 Test the above variations with the below sample messages (e.g. 1-A, 2-B, 3-C, 4-D, etc.)